 “Since the start of 2017, we have thrown out more than 6.4m tonnes of electronic goods, according to The World Counts, a website keeping a live tally of global e-waste.”
 The Guardian – Samsung and Greenpeace: what you need to know about e-waste | March 1, 2017

 What will happen when the Internet of Things produces orders of magnitude more e-waste?
-With the IoT, household items such as washing machines, mattresses, tea kettles, and plant waterers etc.would all join the ranks of e-waste – their demise hastened yet further by more attractive “up-to-date” IoT “things,” or the need to be replaced due to more cyber insecurities.
+With the IoT, household items such as washing machines, mattresses, tea kettles, and plant waterers etc. are all joining the ranks of e-waste – their demise hastened yet further by more attractive “up-to-date” IoT “things,” or the need to be replaced due to cyber insecurities or planned obsolescence fanned by marketing pressure.
+Whether our earth will be able to absorb and “digest” this amount of toxic waste is remains unclear.
+Where will all the e-waste go and how toxic is it?

-Who in the IoT world is even talking about E-Waste, and how did such a bad idea as the IoT ever catch on? – Health, privacy, cyber security, impacts on wildlife, huge energy consumption, conflict minerals, effects on our brains and humanity etc.- and what for?
-Smart diapers, robots to raise our children, and the like?
+Who in the IoT world is even talking about E-Waste, and how did such a bad idea as the IoT ever catch on? – E-waste, health impacts, privacy violations, cyber security risks, impacts on wildlife, energy drain, conflict minerals, effects on our brains and humanity, and more.
+And what do we get in exchange?
+Smart diapers, robots to raise our children, and the like.

 Story of Electronics